 Authorization to disclose protected health or billing information

 Adults may have a family member, loved one or caregiver who makes their appointments or calls for medical concerns on their behalf.
 These representatives must be identified by the patient and documented in the patient records so our medical and support staff can provide medical information to them.
-For patient convenience, University of Maryland Charles Regional Imaging provides an "Authorization to Disclose Protected Health or Billing Information" form.
+For patient convenience, Bill and Julie Dotson Imaging Center provides an "Authorization to Disclose Protected Health or Billing Information" form.